a1ip/Warr1611.github.io/index.md

 ### Missions
 We believe that the command to give the gospel to the world is clear and unmistakable (Mt.
 28:19,20).
 It is the church’s clear responsibility to carry out this commission by sending forth those whom God has called.
 The equipping and supply of these missionaries is the sole duty of the church.
-Missions is the heartbeat of Hope Baptist Church.
+Missions is the heartbeat of Blessed Hope Baptist Church.